Skip to main content

 Polismyndigheten (the Swedish Police Authority) has used "Acus", a Swedish-adapted version of Palantir's Gotham platform, for at least five years to combine surveillance and criminal registers with data from Bank-ID, mobile operators, and social media.
 The Police Authority refuses to confirm or deny the relationship, citing national security.

-Defence integrators
+Defense integrators

 Elbit Systems